namiwa/PersonalSite/src/blog/the-first-one.md

 ![iman](../images/namiwa.jpeg)

-This will be the first post in hopefully what will be a long running series of my collections of thoughts and opinions regarding what catches my interest at the time.
+This will be the first post in what will be a long running series of my collections of thoughts and opinions at the time.
 Hopefully it would shed some light on my experiences and provide a platform for me to share my experiences!